 dnf search perl email mime`) I was able to install the missing items.

 Only a few were dependencies were unavailable.
 These I was able to install with the following:

 1) Invoke a perl shell pointing to the system library:

 That seemed to work for me.
 Again, thanks and cheers!

-RE: Installing from source and Perl modules ("Rocky Linux" maybe more general) - Added by Alexis Bienvenüe 11 months ago
+RE: Installing from source and Perl modules ("Rocky Linux" maybe more general) - Added by Alexis Bienvenüe over 1 year ago

 Good Job!
 Thanks for the report.